-An incorrect attribute type was used.
-The data stream is only possible with attributes of the types "Binary", "File" and "StringMax".
-This is an error on IMiS®/Client.
+The wrong type of attribute.
+The data stream is possible only on attributes of type "Binary", "File" and "StringMax".
+An IMiS[®]/wClient error.

-ERR: "Property code '<attribute name>': Malformed boolean value '<value>'."
+ERR: "Malformed boolean value '<value>'."

-An incorrect value was given for a binary attribute in the request.
-The following values are allowed: 0, 1, true or false.
-This is an error on IMiS[®]/Client.
+Incorrect value of the binary attribute in the request.
+The values allowed are 0, 1, true or false.
+An IMiS®/wClient error.